 - Type of casket to be used, if applicable

-There are a handful of ways to lower the cost of a funeral ceremony.
-You can opt out of a visitation, for example, or rent a casket from the funeral home if you still want one.
-Cremation can reduce the costs of burial and eliminate the need to buy a casket, headstone, grave and burial vault.
+If you’re looking for ways to save money on funeral costs, there are a handful of options to lower the expenses.
+For example, you can opt out of a visitation or rent a casket from the funeral home if you still want one.
+Cremation can also reduce the costs of burial and eliminate the need to buy a casket, headstone, grave and burial vault.

 If you’re worried about paying for funeral arrangements, the best way to avoid passing those expenses onto your family is through life insurance.
 At SelectQuote, we’ll take the time to understand your situation and preferences to ensure you have the coverage you need to support your loved ones when you pass.